bryancole/raypier_optics/doc/source/introduction.rst

  - Various analysis algorithms including E-field evaluation by sum-of-Gaussian-Modes, and dispersion calculations for ultra-fast optics applications.

-At present, the primary means of using raytrace is to create your model in the form of a python script.
+At present, the primary means of using raypier is to create your model in the form of a python script.
 However, it is possible to launch an empty model and then add in components from the GUI / Menu.

 A minimal empty model looks like::

-  from raytrace.tracer import RayTraceModel model = RayTraceModel() model.configure_traits()
+  from raypier.tracer import RayTraceModel model = RayTraceModel() model.configure_traits()